 Using Salesforce, support agents can address customer problems by equipping them with the right tools.
-Building self-service communities give your customers the ability to solve their issues on their own terms.
+Building self-service communities give your customers the ability to solve their issues on their terms.
 As a service owner, customer opinions ought to be your top concern.
-Every share, like, hearts, recommendations make a big difference from customers, and if they’re happy you’re happy.
+Every share, like, hearts, and recommendations make a big difference to customers, and if they’re happy you’re happy.

-The service business owner knows all about the issues from the customer and they provide one-to-one conversational service.
+The service business owner knows all about the issues of the customer and they provide one-to-one conversational service.
 The business owner knows all about the customer history as what all issues he had previously from what product through this cloud.
-This makes the service agents smarter, better able to discuss the details of each sale, case history.
+This makes the service agents smarter, and better able to discuss the details of each sale and case history.
 They are also able to put forth marketing messages that tweak the interest of the customers.
-They are better able to connect to the technicians on the field hence making them more productive.
+They can better connect to the technicians on the field, making them more productive.

-You have been familiarized with various arms of Salesforce but the question as how does salesforce work, which technology is running behind the scenes may still persist in your mind.
+You have been familiarized with various arms of Salesforce but the question as to how salesforce works, and which technology is running behind the scenes may persist in your mind.
 Just read through to know

 Apex – Being a proprietary programming language, Apex is similar to C# and Java provided by Force.com.
-It is a strongly-typed, case-insensitive, object-oriented programming language which has dot-notation and curly-brackets syntax.
+It is a strongly-typed, case-insensitive, object-oriented programming language that has dot-notation and curly-brackets syntax.
 The Apex code is mainly used to manipulate data and express business logic rather than supporting user interfaces and interaction.
-The developers can fine tune the application as they have a good grip over it because Apex code is closely bound to the execution of the platform.
-As packaging model of Apex code is similar to that of Java, reusable code packages can be invoked from each other.
-Compatibility, scalability and maintenance issues’ responsibility is completely on Salesforce and not on user.
+The developers can fine-tune the application as they have a good grip over it because Apex code is closely bound to the execution of the platform.
+As the packaging model of Apex code is similar to that of Java, reusable code packages can be invoked from each other.
+Compatibility, scalability, and maintenance issues’ responsibility is completely on Salesforce and not on the user.

-Visualforce – Visualforce is a component based UI framework for the Force.com that incorporates a tag-based markup language like HTML.
-Visualforce utilizes the model-view controller (MVC) framework, with the choice to utilize auto-created controllers for database objects, giving simple and tight integration with the database.
-Along with supporting traditional MVC, Visualforce also provides features that promote AJAX interactions, mobile rendering, PDF generation and much more.
+Visualforce – Visualforce is a component-based UI framework for Force.com that incorporates a tag-based markup language like HTML.
+Visualforce utilizes the model-view-controller (MVC) framework, with the choice to utilize auto-created controllers for database objects, giving simple and tight integration with the database.
+Along with supporting traditional MVC, Visualforce also provides features that promote AJAX interactions, mobile rendering, PDF generation, and much more.

 Visualforce can be used to broaden the value of existing applications by making highly interactive and productive client experiences with numerous methods for being integrated inside the standard Force.com application design.
 Force.com has various salesforce tools like IDE, migration tool, console, lightning CLI and many others.
-Along with this a robust foundation for the creating of new applications is possible.
+Along with this a robust foundation for the creation of new Salesforce Applications is possible.

 Go through this short video of Intellipaat elucidating on Salesforce:

-Lightning – Lightning is the frontend platform of Salesforce which it announced in 2014.
-Salesforce1 mobile app is built on this component based framework where customers are also able to build on it as well.
-We have dedicated an entire blogpost for this Lightning component of Salesforce.
+Lightning – Salesforce Lightning is the frontend platform of Salesforce which it announced in 2014.
+Salesforce1 mobile app is built on this component-based framework where customers are also able to build on it as well.
+We have dedicated an entire blog post to this Lightning component of Salesforce.